rsyncOSX/RsyncUIdocs/content/post/Built.md

 # Dataflow in RsyncUI

-The flow and handling of data, information about tasks and log-records, are slightly different in the two versions of RsyncUI.
-The dataflow using SwiftData is like a kind of very easy to understand and use as stated in documents from Apple.
+The flow and handling of data are slightly different in the JSON-file vs SwiftData version.
+Using SwiftData in RsyncUI is a test project for learning about SwiftData and check out if SwiftData and RsyncUI is a good match.
+From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
+In RsyncUI, there are three files saved to storage: tasks, log records and user settings.

 ## JSON

-There are three files on permanent storage: tasks, log records and user settings.
-All files are JSON files and `Combine` is utilized to read and save data.
+There are three files on permanent storage.
+All files are saved as JSON files and `Combine` is utilized to read and save data.
 JSON files are *encoded* before a write operation and *decoded* when read from storage.
 The encode and decode is requiered to represent JSON data as internal data within RsyncUI.
+Both reading data and saving data to JSON-files are explict actions in code.
 When RsyncUI starts it reads *user configuration* and *data about tasks for the default profile*.
 The object holding data about tasks is an `@Observable` object created when RsyncUI starts.

 ```bash
  var rsyncUIdata: RsyncUIconfigurations {